-- a.
-Students seeking ordination as elder in The United Methodist Church usually enroll in the MDiv program (though the Course of Study School may be an option).
-Most students are full-time; however, some of the program may be completed part-time. - b.
-Students seeking ordination as deacon working in specialized ministries may enroll in the MDiv program, one of the MA programs, or in the Basic Graduate Theological Studies (BGTS) program.
-Students may enroll in these programs full-time or, as in-ministry students, take intensive courses in January and summer terms. - c.
-Certificate Programs provide students with professional development or lifelong learning in a specific area of ministry as either clergy or laity.
-Garrett-Evangelical offers five certificate programs and four of the programs offer a separate track for those looking to fulfill the course requirements to pursue The United Methodist Church's Professional Certification. - d.
-Garrett-Evangelical also participates with the United Methodist General Board of Higher Education and Ministry in providing a Course of Study School for those seeking to serve in ministry as local pastors.
+- Students seeking ordination as elder in The United Methodist Church usually enroll in the MDiv program (though the Course of Study School may be an option).
+Most students are full-time; however, the program may be completed part-time. - Students seeking ordination as deacon working in specialized ministries may enroll in the MDiv program, one of the other master's programs, or in the Basic Graduate Theological Studies (BGTS) program.
+Students may enroll in these programs full-time or, as in-ministry students, take intensive courses in January and summer terms. - Certificate Programs provide students with professional development or lifelong learning in a specific area of ministry as either clergy or laity.
+Garrett-Evangelical offers four certificate programs and two of the programs offer a separate track for those looking to fulfill the course requirements to pursue The United Methodist Church's Professional Certification. - Garrett also offers a sequence of stackable credit-bearing certificates that may be used for professional development or toward the completion of a degree program.
+Each certificate requires 15 credit hours and may be completed in once to two academic years. - Garrett-Evangelical also participates with the United Methodist General Board of Higher Education and Ministry in providing a Course of Study School for those seeking to serve in ministry as local pastors.
 The Basic Course of Study Program is provided in English and Spanish at Garrett.
-The Basic Course of Study program is administered by the Course of Study office at Garrett. - e.
-Courses for those interested in the Advanced Course of Study option, leading to ordination as an elder, are also available in English.
+The Basic Course of Study program is administered by the Course of Study office at Garrett. - Courses for those interested in the Advanced Course of Study option, leading to ordination as an elder, are available in English.
 Advanced Course of Study requires the completion of at least 32 semester hours of graduate level course work after the completion of the 5-year Basic Course of Study.
 Advanced Course of Study students must be admitted to Garrett-Evangelical and take classes alongside other graduate level students.

-3. Spiritual Formation
+Spiritual Formation